215 S. Cedar Avenue,

-The Princess Theatre building, formerly known as the Imperial and the Palace, on Cedar Avenue in downtown South Pittsburg, Tennessee, has been a landmark within this community for more than 82 years.
-The theaters operated here over those years entertained the local population since the days of the silent movies.
-Those days have long since past with the last movie being shown here in the early 1980’s.
+The Princess Theatre building, formerly known as the Imperial Theatre and Palace Theatre, on S. Cedar Avenue in downtown South Pittsburg, Tennessee, has been a landmark within this community for more than 82 years.
+The theatre’s operated here over those years entertained the local population since the days of the silent movies.
+Those days have long since past with the last movie being shown here in the early-1980’s.

 The historic structure, with the exception of serving as a church for a short time, has, for the most part, sat vacant since that time with little or no maintenance.
 Decay set in once the roof started leaking, which took the once proud two-story structure to the brink of total collapse.
 Even the marquee over the front street entrance was not immune as time faded its paint while mischievous children and vandals broke out the neon lights surrounding it.

-The theater continued operations under the Imperial name and management of Mr. Ogg until he sold it to Mr. H. G. Jenkins in 1924.
-One of the first orders of business for the new owner was to give the theater a new identity by changing its name to the Palace Theatre.
-The theater opened under her new name the week commencing Friday, November 14, 1924 with the first feature movie being a serial titled “Beast of Paradise” chapter six.
+The Imperial Theatre continued operations under the management of Mr. Ogg until he sold it to Mr. H. G. Jenkins in 1924.
+One of the first orders of business for the new owner was to give the theatre a new identity by changing its name to the Palace Theatre.
+The theatre opened under her new name the week commencing Friday, November 14, 1924 with the first feature movie being a serial titled “Beast of Paradise” chapter six.

-In September 1929, the Palace Theatre along with the new Jackson Theater at Bridgeport, Alabama six miles away, merged and began to show the same movies on the same days.
-Both theaters continued operations under their original names.
+In September 1929, the Palace Theatre along with the new Jackson Theatre at Bridgeport, Alabama six miles away, merged and began to show the same movies on the same days.
+Both theatres continued operations under their original names.
 That same year the first movie with sound, “Carnation Kid”, was shown at the Palace Theatre.

-In April 1934, Mr. R. T. Hill, the general manager of the Cumberland Amusement Company, announced that his company had recently acquired ownership of the Palace Theater and that it would be operated after that as part of that company’s chain of one dozen theaters located throughout middle and east Tennessee.
-The company closed the theater at South Pittsburg on June 1st for one month while conducting extensive repairs and remodeling.
+In April 1934, Mr. R. T. Hill, the general manager of the Cumberland Amusement Company, announced that his company had recently acquired ownership of the Palace Theatre and that it would be operated after that as part of that company’s chain of one dozen theatres located throughout middle and east Tennessee.
+The company closed the theatre at South Pittsburg on June 1.
+1934 for one month while conducting extensive repairs and remodeling.
 This included the beautification of the building’s front and the erection of a neon-lighted marquee.
 Other improvements included a modern sound system, reworking the interior walls, new lighting system, new cushioned seats, new big screen along with many other changes.

 This operation only lasted a few years before closing.
 The historic building from this point onward received no additional restorations and very little maintenance.
-It sat vacant until the 1990s when a church rented the structure for worship services.
-The use of the old theater building by the church only lasted a short time, before the church moved from the decaying structure.
+It sat vacant until the 1990’s when a church rented the structure for worship services.
+The use of the old theatre building by the church only lasted a short time, before the church moved from the decaying structure.

 Was there any hope of salvation for this local piece of Americana?
 Could it be saved and a new use found?
 Would anyone step up to the challenge and prevent a gapping hole from being torn into the downtown business block if the structure was condemned and razed?
 The answer to all three questions is yes!

-Unfortunately, the damage to the building from several years of unchecked deterioration was so severe that restoration will take several years.
-The Society has expended thus far in excess of $100,000 in its efforts to restore the Princess.
-Included in these expenditures are: securing the site and cleanup of debris from roof collapse, rebuilding of north brick wall, installation of footings, supports, joist and decking for a new roof, acquisition of four hundred theater seats and two projectors along with the hiring of an architect to develop construction drawings.
-In 2003 and 2004, a new roof, repairs to the facade and marquee along with the rebuilding of the rear wall have all been completed or are in the process.
+Unfortunately, the damage to the building from several years of unchecked deterioration was so severe that restoration would take several years.
+The Society has expended thus far in excess of $100,000 in its efforts to restore the Princess Theatre.
+Included in these expenditures are: securing the site and cleanup of debris from roof collapse, rebuilding of north brick wall, installation of footings, supports, joist and decking for a new roof, acquisition of four hundred theatre seats and two projectors along with the hiring of an architect to develop construction drawings.
+In 2003 and 2004, a new roof, repairs to the façade and marquee along with the rebuilding of the rear wall have all been completed or were in the process.